manzt/trevorma.nz/posts/001-be-assertive.md

 ## Layers of confidence

-The line between compile-time and runtime checks isn’t absolute.
-While they offer different types of guarantees, they are complementary, and understanding how they work together can help you determine how to use them effectively.
+Compile-time and runtime checks offer different kinds of guarantees, but they're complementary.
+Understanding how they work together can help you decide where to put your checks and how much to rely on them.

-In this section, we'll look at how assertions and types play different roles using a simple `add(a, b)` function that evolves through a few versions.
-Note that while the examples are in TypeScript, many of these concepts also apply to Python.
+Let's walk through a simple `add(a, b)` function that evolves over a few versions.
+The examples are in TypeScript, but the ideas also apply to Python.

-Pay attention to _what_ we're verifying in each case, and _when_ the check happens.
-If an assumption is expressed in TypeScript, it's checked at <ins
+Pay attention to what each version is checking, and when the check happens: if it’s in TypeScript, it’s enforced at <ins class="decoration-wavy
-	class="decoration-wavy decoration-red-500">compile time</ins>.
-If it's
+	decoration-red-500">compile time</ins>; if it's in an _assert_, it only
-in an `assert`, it's only checked when running the program.
+runs at runtime.

 We'll start with plain JavaScript: